Occurring over a short time or rapidly changing. Often refers to pain that occurs suddenly.

 Doctor of Osteopathic Medicine.

-A test used to determine the function of the peripheral nerves and nerve roots, involving placement of tiny needles in muscles and an electrical stimulus that can be monitored for changes that reflect the function of the connection between the nerve and muscle.
+A test used to determine the function of the peripheral nerves and nerve roots, involving the placement of tiny needles in muscles and an electrical stimulus that can be monitored for changes that reflect the function of the connection between the nerve and muscle.
 This test is usually performed in conjunction with a nerve conduction velocity study (NCV).

 A minimally invasive method of discectomy done with an endoscope, which is a special device that allows visualization of the disc from the inside.
 See Discectomy.